JoshSinyor/bank_tech_test/README.md

 The presented development state shows some aspects of note:

 1. The date of transactions is stored as a `DateTime` object, rather than as a string.
 It seems best practice to store dates in an appropriate object, especially because this compartmentalisation allows easy reformatting (using `strftime`) and greater precision (e.g. hours and minutes) should that be desirable in the future.
 2. Transactions are stored as hashes, rather than strings.
-This makes it easier to reference the characteristics (`:date`, `:credit` and `:debit`) of each transaction.
+This makes it easier to reference the characteristics (`:date`, and `:sum`) of each transaction.
 3. A true deep copy (using `Marshal.load(Marshal.dump(array))`) is used to create a clone of the `@transactions` array.
 This is required because the array's elements individual transactions have `DateTime` objects.
 Ruby's `dup`, `deep_dup` and `clone` methods are all shallow copies.
 4. The presence of a full-blown feature test, using Ruby's poorly documented `PTY` package.
 The feature test (integrated in RSpec) opens the program from scratch in a pseudoterminal and executes the acceptance criteria tests specified.
 5. 100% test coverage (according to SimpleCov) was achieved.
-6. Rubocop reports only 4 errors, of which 3 are related to unavoidable excessive block length in the RSpec tests, and the final one a naming convention related to the feature tests.
-This could be easily corrected, but might make the RSpec output less clear.
+6. Rubocop reports only 2 errors, a DescribeClass and an unavoidable ExampleLength, both relating to the feature test.
+The latter could be easily corrected, but would make the RSpec output less clear.

 ### Additional Development

 I suggest implementing some additional features:

+1. Suppressing the output of the terminal to reduce clutter.
-1. Making the `date` argument optional by setting a default parameter (`DateTime.now`).
+2. Making the `date` argument optional by setting a default parameter (`DateTime.now`).
-2. Sorting transactions into chronological order before printing them in reverse chronological order.
+3. Sorting the transaction array elements into reversed chronological order - compensating for input of transactions out of chronological order - before printing.
+This would require a shift to dynamic calculation of the `balance` value.
-3. Rejection of withdrawals when funds would be insufficient to cover them (returning error `Insufficient funds available!`).
+4. Rejection of withdrawals when funds would be insufficient to cover them (returning error `Insufficient funds available!`).
-4. Code hardening to improve resilience against erroneous input and provide a more helpful error message.
+5. Code hardening to improve resilience against erroneous input, and provide more helpful error messages.
+6. Justification of tables to align columns to the widest content.

 ---